VEZY/DynACof/README.md

 DynACof(Period= as.POSIXct(c("1979-01-01", "1980-12-31")))
 ```

-To use your own data, you'll have to tell DynACof where to find it using `Inpath` parameter, and what is the files names with the `FileName` parameter list:
+To use your own data, you have to tell DynACof where to find it using `Inpath` parameter, and what are the file names with the `FileName` parameter list:

 ``` r
 rm(list = ls())